Santok Maa's, CR7 7PA

 The decor and ambience are cafe-style, and it seems to be fine to come in just for a drink.
 It's quite small, seating about 30 at black wood-style veneer tables with hoop-backed black plastic chairs.
 The floor is cream and red tiles.
 The walls are painted dark orange and yellow, and hung with Indian art and signed photos of cricketers.

 A small counter with a display of savoury snacks and paan items is next to the door photo, and another counter at the back has sweets and more savouries.
 Orders are taken at the table, but you pay at the counter at the back afterwards.

-Pani puri (£3 for six) photo were mostly structurally sound — only one of them leaked — though very slightly staler than ideal (they were also notably non-crispy when we tried them again in June 2019).
+Pani puri (£3 for six in March 2016) photo were mostly structurally sound — only one of them leaked — though very slightly staler than ideal (they were also notably non-crispy when we tried them again in June 2019).
 The pani was sufficiently tangy and spicy, and not too sweet.
 The solid fillings consisted of chickpeas and potatoes, and I wished for a bit of raw onion to liven it up a bit.

-Pau bhaji (£3.50) photo was fine.
+Pau bhaji (£3.50 in March 2016) photo was fine.
 The vegetables (carrots, peas, sweetcorn, spinach, and possibly potato) were well spiced and well mashed, and the raw onion and tomato on top gave a good crunchy contrast (though I'd have liked just a little more of both).
 A lime wedge on the side was a nice touch to provide extra tanginess.
 The bun was fine, though oddly soggy in a couple of places.